 Radiologic Technology

-The Radiologic Technology program is a two-year Associate in Applied Science degree that prepares students to perform diagnostic x-ray examinations for patients in hospitals, imaging centers, physicians' offices, and other health-related institutions.
-The Radiologic Technologist is a member of the health care team who works directly with the patient and the physician who is responsible for accurately positioning patients, manipulating x-ray equipment, and ensuring that a high-quality diagnostic image is produced.
+The Radiologic Technology program is a two-year Associate in Applied Science degree that prepares students to perform diagnostic X-ray examinations for patients in hospitals, imaging centers, physicians' offices and other health-related institutions.
+The Radiologic Technologist is a member of the healthcare team, working directly with the patient and the physician, who is responsible for accurately positioning patients, manipulating X-ray equipment and ensuring that a high-quality diagnostic image is produced.

-Radiologic Technologists use x-ray equipment to create images of organs, bones, and blood vessels of the body.
-An x-ray image, or radiograph, is produced when a small amount of radiation passes through a body part and is recorded on film or stored electronically on a computer.
-They are educated in anatomy, patient positioning, radiographic techniques, equipment protocols, radiation safety, radiation protection, and basic patient care.
+Radiologic Technologists use X-ray equipment to create images of organs, bones and blood vessels of the body.
+An X-ray image, or radiograph, is produced when a small amount of radiation passes through a body part and is recorded on film or stored electronically on a computer.
+Rad Techs are educated in anatomy, patient positioning, radiographic techniques, equipment protocols, radiation safety, radiation protection,and basic patient care.

 Students who complete the Radiologic Technology program can enroll in the advanced certificates of: